csl-ugent/diabloregression/speccpu2006/README.txt

   -t /home/jmaebe/toolchains/diablo-gcc-4.3.6-binutils-2.18-eglibc-2.11-arm \
   -p arm-unknown-linux-gnueabi

+If you want to build with clang, add e.g.
+  -C /home/jmaebe/diablo/toolchains/diablo-clang34

 Note that the log files generated during the installation of SPEC2006 will contain errors, such as the inability to install the SPEC tools at the end of the specinstall.log file.
 You can ignore these, as they are expected.
 Unless